dotnet/Docker.DotNet/README.md

 Here are typical exceptions thrown from the client library:

 * **`DockerAPIException`** is thrown when Docker API responds with non-success result.
-You can use `StatusCode` and `ResponseBody` properties of the exception for further logging.
+    * You can use `StatusCode` and `ResponseBody` properties of the exception for further logging.
 * **`TaskCanceledException`** is thrown from `System.Net.Http` library by design.
 It is not a friendly exception but usually means your request has timed out.
 (HttpClient has 100 seconds of default timeout per request.)
-> Long-running methods (e.g. `WaitContainerAsync`, `StopContainerAsync`) and methods that return Stream (e.g. `CreateImageAsync`, `GetContainerLogsAsync`) have infinite timeout configured by the library.
+    * Long-running methods (e.g. `WaitContainerAsync`, `StopContainerAsync`) and methods that return Stream (e.g. `CreateImageAsync`, `GetContainerLogsAsync`) have infinite timeout configured by the library.
 * **`ArgumentNullException`** is thrown when one of the required parameters are missing/empty.

-> Consider reading Docker API reference and source code of the corresponding method you are going to use in from this library.
+    * Consider reading the [Docker Remote API reference](docker-remote-api) and source code of the corresponding method you are going to use in from this library.
 This way you can easily find out which parameters are required and their format.

 ## Versioning